 Moving from a wheel-gun to a semi-auto?
 This course provides the skills necessary for a peace officer to transition from a revolver to semi-auto sidearm.
 Topics include mechanical aspects, stance, grip, aiming, and trigger control, one-hand techniques, loading & unloading, marksmanship, and combat shooting.

-Tactical Handgun 8 hours
+Tactical Handgun 8 hours (POST Certified)

 This course is designed to fully familiarize the law enforcement officer with a wide range of tactical handgun shooting techniques and considerations, including: gun safety, tactical movement, low light shooting, use of a partner in tactical situations, and more.